DTM Video Design Announces The Legendary Race In A Spectacular Fashion

 In a mere 20 seconds, it condenses the unpredictability, titillation and even the danger of professional car racing.
 The messaging is minimal because it is universally understood – the racing cars do all the talking and the name of Monza race track is as iconic as any in this sport.

 The unique characteristic of the video is that it combines the actual footage filtered through an animation endowed with DTM’s brand colors.
+Large, bold texts racing through the screen with exhilarating effects showcase how motion graphics experts can masterfully create action-packed visuals.

 This dynamic representation of the most-anticipated racing event and the entire sport, in general, deserves to win our Best Design Award on the merits of its relentless creativity.